-In audit reports, in general, after stating what was wrong, it is common to recommend what should be done differently.
-Surprisingly the audit recommendations correspond directly with what was claimed to be wrong.
-Accordingly, the comptroller recommends what should be done regarding the decision-making process, how to learn from the past for the future, what organization can enhance this process and what is the part of the different actors in the process.
-In detail:
+In audit reports such as the State Comptroller’s Reports it is common for the auditing body to make recommendations about what should be done differently in the future.
+Surprisingly, in the reports under study, the recommendations correspond directly with what was claimed to be wrong.
+Accordingly, the State Comptroller made recommendations for improvements to the government’s decision-making process, including how it should learn lessons from past mistakes, and the roles of the various actors in this process.

-The decision-making process:
+The decision-making process

-Even in times of crisis, the comptroller argues that the decision-making process needs to be according to valid procedures and required control processes (State Audit 2023a).
-Looking at this process raises that the comptroller general’s recommendations together are all parts of the rational decision-making process, as detailed above.
-For example: “while considering remote work after mapping the existing situation, analyzing needs, and defining the desired situation, while identifying challenges and opportunities in the near and long term.
-This will be an infrastructure to long-term policy and an infrastructure for examining the feasibility of implementing a broader policy” (State Audit 2021c).
+The State Comptroller expressed the view that, even in times of crisis, the government’s decision-making process should be conducted according to valid procedures and necessary control processes (State Comptroller’s Report, 2023a).
+Taken together, the State Comptroller’s recommendations follow the rational decision-making model, as detailed above.
+For example, the State Comptroller recommended:

+[C]onsidering remote working after mapping the existing situation, analyzing needs, and defining the desired situation, while identifying challenges and opportunities in the near and long term.
+This will be an infrastructure for long-term policy and an infrastructure for examining the feasibility of implementing a broader policy (State Comptroller’s Report, 2021c).

-Moreover, among the recommendations was the need to build strategic plans (e.g., State Audit 2021b); these should be on several topics such as “a national plan to deal with fake news” (State Audit 2021b) and “should also include experts that can explain this to the public and cooperate with the media so that they will have screen time” (State Audit 2021b).
-Accordingly, this process should include:
+His recommendations included the need to develop strategic plans (e.g., State Comptroller’s Report, 2021b) for several areas, including for dealing with fake news, which “should also include experts that can explain [the facts] to the public and cooperate with the media” (State Comptroller’s Report, 2021b).
+Accordingly, the decision-making process should include:

-Setting policy goals: The comptroller advised specifying policy goals when these are not clear.
-For example, in the name of saving the environment, the comptroller advised that the Ministry of Health check alternatives to the use of Styrofoam packaging used to transport the tests and pollute the environment and consider instructing about the preferred alternative (State Audit 2020f).
-In the name of closing social and scholastic gaps in education it was recommended to “urgently provide students with computers, whether by borrowing them, issuing computer purchase vouchers or another high-quality and complete response” (State Audit 2020j), and for the Ministry of education it was advised to “promote actions aimed at turning the COVID-19 crisis into an opportunity and act to create a basis for changing the education system and adapting it to the twenty-first century, particularly with regard to distance learning in routine times and in times of emergency” (State Audit 2021k).
+1. Setting policy goals: The State Comptroller advised specifying policy goals when these were not clear, For example, he advised that the Ministry of Health should explore more environmentally friendly alternatives to the Styrofoam packaging used to transport coronavirus tests (State Comptroller’s Report, 2020f).
+To reduce social and educational inequalities, he recommended that schoolchildren be urgently provided with computers, “either by borrowing them, issuing vouchers for the purchase of computers, or [implementing] another high-quality and complete response” (State Comptroller’s Report, 2020j).
+The Ministry of Education should “promote actions aimed at turning the coronavirus crisis into an opportunity and work to create a basis for changing the education system and adapting it to the twenty-first century, particularly with regard to distance learning in ordinary times and in times of emergency” (State Comptroller’s Report, 2021k).

-Learning for creating alternatives: It was assumed that accumulating data will create a full picture and help decide better (State Audit 2021k).
-Therefore, the comptroller emphasized the need to learn quickly (from local and global sources) to help form alternatives (State Audit 2023a; 2021h), to understand implementation barriers and inform about them to prevent frustration (State Audit 2021f; 2021i), to analyze what created implementation gaps – what worked (or didn’t work) and why, what barriers were, what were the resources, and maybe find solutions in different places to help achieve the policy goals (State Audit 2021k).
+2. Learning lessons for how to create alternatives: Gathering data ahead of making decisions would produce a more complete picture and help the government make better decisions (State Comptroller’s Report, 2021k).
+Therefore, the State Comptroller emphasized the need to learn quickly (from local and global sources): to help develop alternative options (State Comptroller’s Report, 2023a; 2021h); to understand implementation barriers and inform about them to prevent frustration (State Comptroller’s Report, 2021f; 2021i); to analyze the reasons behind “implementation gaps,” including what worked (or did not work) and why, what the barriers and resources were; and to try to seek different solutions to help achieve the policy goals (State Comptroller’s Report, 2021k).